Jierark/Notes/Boiler/Operation and Maintenance of Boilers.md

 10. Follow approved safety practices in and around the boiler room, and follow relevant OSHA procedures for locknut tag-out, confined spaces, and personal protective equipment.
 Working on electrical equipment carries the risk of arc flash hazards.
 Burns and chemical contact are some among the dangers of a boiler room.

 - A high pressure boiler operating at 40 horsepower should be checked every 2 hours.
+- A high Pressure steam boiler operating between 15-400 psi should have manual testing every 6 Months and pressure testing every year.
+If it operates above 400 psi, then it can be tested every 3 years.
+- A hot water boiler greater than 160 psi should be pressure tested annually.
 ## Baselining
 System baselining establishes a record of the system's normal operating characteristics.
 It's a good starting point to diagnose problems with the system.
 Operators and technicians should have this on hand when servicing the boiler.